Follow our cybersecurity analyst curriculum

 Day 4: Securing Networks and Systems

-Morning: Network security
+Morning : Network security

 • Network segmentation techniques and network access control.

-• Securing network services (DNS, DHCP, SMB).
+• Network services security (DNS, DHCP, SMB).

 Day 5: Cryptography and Data Protection

-Morning: Introduction to cryptography
+Morning: Introduction to Cryptography

 • Common algorithms: AES, RSA, SHA-256, etc.